Attiya Dawood: Career

-Poet
+Writing

 Attiya's poetry career began in the 1980s, when she started contributing to a local magazine.
-In 1995, Attiya published her first collection of poetry titled "Raging to be free", which were English translations of her works in Sindhi.
-Since, then she has written a small volume of poetry that is acknowledged by many writers and poets.
-Amrita Pritam, an Indian novelist had said of her “Attiya is a real poet.
-I would like to write her in Hindi and Punjabi.”
+In 1995, Attiya published her first collection of poetry, Raging to be free, which contained English translations of her works in Sindhi.

-Activist
+She draws inspiration from her traumatic girlhood experiences in rural Sindh.
+Both her 1995 poetry collection Raging to be free and her 2002 book Sindh ki Aurat discuss the struggles of women through the lens of Attiya's experiences.

+In 2000, Attiya wrote an autobiography during a three-month residency at the Sanskriti Kendra in New Delhi.
+It was published in Urdu in 2009 as Ainay Kay Saamnay (lit.
+'Before the Looking Glass').
+It was earlier published in Hindi in India by the same title by Rajkamal Prakashan.
+In Ainay kay Saamnay, Attiya narrates her early life in the rural Sindh, her frustrations over the patriarchal society and culture as a young girl.
+In 2012, Oxford University Press published an English translation by Amina Azfar under the title Images in My Mirror.

+Her 2019 book, Sindhi Adab, is a book about the history of Sindhi literature.
+It covers the Soomra period literature and its poets such as Jam Lakho and Mehar Rai.

+Attiya's poetry is noted for its sincerity, zeal and the feminism touch it contains.
+Through her poetry and writings, she speaks about Women's rights.

+Activism

-Attiya Dawood is known for her bold stance on women's rights.
-She is known as a feminist writer and poet.
+Attiya Dawood is known as a feminist writer and poet.
 Her poetry and writings challenge the society and contains verses that support her opinions on women and their rights.
 In a literary sitting in Larkana, Attiya said: “I am proud to be a feminist poet but I am afraid male-dominated society interprets it wrongly.”
 She mentioned that male critics often found negativity in her work but the criticism will not stop her from her objectives.

 Attiya participated in the NGO segment of a Conference in Beijing, as one of the representatives of ASR Resource Centre, a Lahore-based NGO.
 The NGOs consisted of 130 workshops, each one on a separate topic.

 Selected works

-Attiya Dawood has numerous publications to her credit.
+Attiya Dawood has published regularly since the 1990s.
 She writes mostly in Sindhi.
-She draws inspiration from her traumatic girlhood experiences in rural Sindh.
 Her poems have been translated into German by Annemarrie Schimmel who is known for her works in Sufism and Islam.
 Her works have also been translated in English and Urdu.
 Two of her poems have appeared in Jane Goodwin's "The Price of Honor".
-Attiya's poetry is noted for its sincerity, zeal and the feminism touch it contains.
-Through her poetry and writings, she speaks about Women's rights.